JojoReikun/DOKA/README.md

 sudo apt-get install python3-tk python3-pil python3-pil.imagetk
 ```
 ## Run OVERVIEW
 Works in the Pycharm (JetBrains) console.
-'Lizardanalysis' is supposed to be a click program executable via anaconda
-console, but it hasn't been tested yet.
+Alternatively DOKA.py can be executed and a gui will open, which includes generation of a new project, label definitions, and kinematic calculations.
+'Lizardanalysis' is supposed to be a click program executable via anaconda console, but it hasn't been tested yet.
 ```
 >> import lizardanalysis
 >> path_to_csv = r'path to input csv files'